rjshvjy/puvi/.dev-index/code_usage_report.md

 - Used by modules: app
 - Files: 1

+### missing_activities
+- Used by modules: masters_crud
+- Files: 1

+### missing_costs
+- Used by modules: masters_crud
+- Files: 1
+- Functions using this table:
+  - cost_elements_validation_report in puvi-backend/puvi-backend-main/modules/masters_crud.py

 ### mixed_oil_types
 - Used by modules: blending
 - Files: 1

 ### modules
-- Used by modules: app, masters_crud
+- Used by modules: masters_crud, app
 - Files: 2

 ### month_writeoffs